revolve-pro/eslint-config-revolve/readme.md

 };
 ```

-To see details look at the `index.js`.
+To see details look at the `lib/default.js` and `lib/react.js`.
 Commented rules are defined in `eslint:recommended`.